Rights to Light VAT on Compensation

 In such instances failing to consider the correct VAT treatment could increase the sum insured and the relevant premium by 20%.

-Rights of Light Compensation & VAT Changes
+Rights to Light VAT on Compensation & VAT Changes

 Following two decisions from the Court of Justice of the European Union (“CJEU”) in MEO (C-295/17) and Vodafone Portugal (C-43/19) HMRC revised its position and issued Brief 12 in September 2020.